mcregalado/cisco_network_documentation/cisco_netacad/lab6_monitoring_network_using_networkcontroller/README.md

 # Part 3: Monitor the Network

-## Step 1: Log into the Network Controller GUI
+## Log into the Network Controller GUI
 1. From **Office-Admin**, open **Web Browser**.
 2. Navigated to:  `http://192.168.20.5`
 3. Logged in using an admin account